stoneface86/gbapu/README.md

 ```

 When your emulator accesses a sound register via memory mapped IO, just call
 `Apu::readRegister` or `Apu::writeRegister`.
-These methods have overloads for
+These methods take the register
-either the register number or the register's mapped memory address.
+number to read/write, use the `Apu::Reg` enum or convert the memory address
+by AND'ing with 0xFF.

 Then run the APU for the necessary amount of cycles.